HIWIN LOGO

 Regular labor-management meetings

 HIWIN engages in two-way communication with employees by listening to their feedback during quarterly labor-management meetings.
 These meetings provide an opportunity for employees to express their opinions and for the Company to make subsequent improvements.
 Even during the pandemic, online meetings were promptly held to maintain the relationship between labor and management.
-In 2023, a total of 24 sessions were conducted.
+In 2024, a total of 24 sessions were conducted.

 Employee dedicated mailbox

-HIWIN provides three employee suggestion email addresses, allowing employees to directly send feedback to the Global Chairman, President, and Human Resources department.
-This ensures prompt, fair, and confidential processing of employee opinions, enabling objective and comprehensive handling.
+HIWIN provides three employee suggestion email addresses, allowing employees to directly send feedback to the Global Chairman, President, and Human Resources Dept. This ensures prompt, fair, and confidential processing of employee opinions, enabling objective and comprehensive handling.
 All previous complaints have been successfully resolved.

 Unlawful infringement, harassment, and discrimination case handling procedures